 Another NO NO, the tire is oversize.
 This would be about a 4.50 X 18 and BMW recommends a 4.00 X 18.
 I highly recommend using the 4.00 tire.
 You should want to keep neutral steering.
 The correct size tire will more easily fit in place on the bike.
 Your speedo isn’t accurate anyway, so don’t worry about that aspect.
 The /6 isn’t nearly as far off as the /5 speedo.
 This is just one more item that makes me highly suspicious about the previous owner and mechanic.
 Alarm signal six.

 I use a paint brush to goop up the sidewall that I want to come over the rim.
 I am currently out of the really good stuff, so I use a mixture (50/50) of hand soap and water.
 Better stuff is available and for the beginner I strongly suggest buying real tire lube.
+The more of a beginner one is, the longer the whole process takes and the more valuable it is for the lube to stay wet longer.
 It can be purchased at any auto store cheaply.
-The more of a beginner you are, the longer it will take to get this job done.
 Just make sure that you keep the bead slippery wet.
 It is easy to have it dry out and give you trouble.
 In an emergency, I have had to pull a fuel line and use gas.

 This photo is taken looking straight down.
 Now comes the balancing act.
 I have removed the nut that was on the valve stem and shoved it down and into the tire as much as possible.
 If it really doesn’t want to go in, that means that the tire was mounted with the “valve stem patch” under the bead.
 Each manufacturer uses a valve stem mounted on a thick piece of rubber.
 That is cast into the tube and you can feel that it is thicker.
 The tire would be crooked on the rim.
 That isn’t uncommon to find.
 In this case the stem shoved into the tire cavity easily.
 I use my weight on each side of the valve stem.
 This is very important.
 See my page on the 5 dents.
 The bead is now in the center space of the rim.
 This allows the tire to shift over a bit to give maximum slack to get the tire off of the other side.
 It is very important to always start the bead coming off directly opposite the valve stem.
 This small advantage of less than 1/4″ is the difference between being able to do it and failing.